 866-844-7723 Call us for a free quote Contact us

-But if you see swarms of flying termites around or inside your home, it should act as a warning sign for two potential dangers:
+Spotting termites with wings might feel like the insect equivalent of a black cat crossing your path—an omen of bad luck.
+But if you notice swarms of flying termites in or around your home, take it as a warning sign of two potential threats:

-1. You may already have an existing termite problem.
+• You may have an active termite infestation

-2. Your home may be at risk of potential termite infestation.
+• Your home could be at risk of a new termite colony forming nearby

 Flying termites

-Protect your home from termites with our Termite Protection Plan.
+Protect your home from termites with our termite control solutions

 What do swarming termites look like?